 WeFi Wireless Networking Tool

-This is a tool that will help you decide where to stay when you are travelling!
+This is a tool that will help you decide where to stay when you are traveling!
 The WeFi Wireless Networking Tool shows you wireless hotspots according to area/region and even street names.
 There is a built-in search facility that allows you to enter area name so that WeFi can find you Wi-Fi hotspots in that area.
 You can choose between auto-connect and favorite Wi-Fi spots.

 Other features include Wi-Fi maps and friend finder.
 Wi-Fi maps are basically Google maps that show you locations of different Wi-Fi hotspots in a particular area.
 You can also check out the location of your friends using WeFi, if they are online.
+Get it here.

 These are some of my favorite wireless networking tools for Windows.
 If you have your favorites, please share with us.